allinbits/grants/AiB-BUIDL-Grants-and-Bounties-program/crowdcontrol-application.md

 For point 1 we are speaking of a month of work, this is not really hard to do.
 It is already working, generalizing it is not a big deal.
 Point 2 is more work, but can be done in a few months.
 Point 3 depends a little bit on the scope and it should be discussed with AtomOne core team how this makes the most sense, but it can be done in 6-12 months.
 Point 4 is a task for years.

+In our opinion point 1 and 2 are no-brainers as the associated cost for an ecosystem like Cosmos is minimal, but the potential gain is enourmous.
+Point 3 and 4 are bigger scopes, which can be done, once AiB is convinced of our ability to solve it after seeing how we solve 1. and 2.
+These points are mostly added to show our grand vision.

 ### Disclosure of any conflicts of interest:

 None